search instagram arrow-down

 img_8761-1

-Weaving Brighter Futures – Some More Examples
+Weaving Brighter Futures – More Examples of Craftwork

 Below, one of our participants with decorations she made from plastic drinks bottles, explaining the making process to her literacy circle partners.
-She supplements her family’s income by selling them locally and helps other literacy partners to do the same by setting up small co-oporative, income-generating projects.
+She supplements her family’s income by selling them locally and helps other literacy partners to do the same by setting up small cooperative, income-generating projects.
 Her work inspired others in the circle to undertake similar projects.
 See more in Scenes from the Circles

 Below, a chance for reflection and the sharing and learning from life experiences while focusing on beadwork.
 Learn more about the challenging lives of our literacy participants in The River of Life and Bread and Salt